seed-rs/seed-rs.org/crate/guides/0.7.0/app_3_time_tracker.md

   - Link a time block to the associated invoice.
 I use(d) services like [toggl](https://toggl.com/) or [Clockify](https://clockify.me/) but the features mention above have been often missing and I don't need the most of built-in features.

 I think this example will be easily customizable to meet your requirements.
-And the most of us use or at least know a time tracker so we won't need to explain some unfimiliar and complex logic and terminology.
+And the most of us use or at least know a time tracker so we won't need to explain some unfamiliar and complex logic and terminology.

-The example should also demostrate how to implement basic auth logic - registration & login.
+The example should also demonstrate how to implement basic auth logic - registration & login.

 _Tip:_ We should always identify what are the problems we want to resolve before we even start to think about our new app.